forest-snow/CMSC828L/Problem Set 2/README.md

 * matplotlib

 * SK-Learn
-  * (you can only use the preprocessing tools)
+  * You can only use the preprocessing tools

 * seaborn

-  * (wrapper for matplotlib that makes it not-terrible to use and easier to read/grade- I encourage you to use it)
+  * Wrapper for matplotlib that makes it not-terrible to use and easier to read/grade, I encourage you to use it

 * Other PyData ecosystem tools may be added upon request with a good reason, misc tools (i.e. a custom progress bar package) will not be allowed for the sanity of the TAs.